cirossmonteiro/Jacobi-CPU-x-CUDA/README.md

 Obs.: once you start tester1, make sure you stop/close the program in the middle of the 100-iterations step, so you can be sure that there'll be a file to read.

 5) Execute "python analyze1.py" and take a look at the results.

+Obs.: x-axis is the size of matrix, y->axis is the time elapsed.